Refugee / H&C

 H&C Applications

-Consider humanitarian factors, including establishment in Canada, family hardship, and the best interests of children
+Consider humanitarian factors like establishment in Canada, family ties, hardship if removed, and the best interests of a child.

 Pre-Removal Risk Assessment